 Osteoarthritis doesn’t discriminate—its symptoms, like creaky joints and aching backs, can strike anyone from the retired college athlete to the weekend warrior to the on-the-go parent.
 But one distinguishing factor?
 Most of those who have it are women.

-“Women are at a greater risk than men for all types of arthritis, including osteoarthritis,” says Jess Lonner, MD, orthopedic surgeon at Bryn Mawr Hospital, part of Main Line Health.
+“Women are at a greater risk than men for all types of arthritis, including osteoarthritis,” says Jess Lonner, MD, orthopaedic surgeon at Bryn Mawr Hospital, part of Main Line Health.
 “Not only are they more likely to suffer from osteoarthritis, they’re also more likely to experience more severe symptoms.”

 Why women?
 There are a number of factors that can increase a woman’s risk, many of which are the differences in biomechanics between men and women.